New unit of high-value transportation fuels to be built at Antwerp

-ExxonMobil: new unit in Antwerp to convert heavy, higher-sulfur residual oils into marine gasoil and diesel.
+ExxonMobil informed that it began operations of a new unit at its refinery in Antwerp, aiming to convert heavy, higher sulphur residual oils into high-value transportation fuels, like marine gasoil and diesel.

 ExxonMobil announces locations for its 2020 compliant fuels